• Home >

 Research Interests

-Middle Eastern history; the relationship between the United States and the Middle East; the late Ottoman Empire; Turkey; Greater Syria; World War I in a global perspective; the United States and World War I; the history of oil; commodity frontiers; Woodrow Wilson; secondary social studies education
+Middle Eastern history; the relationship between the United States and the Middle East; oil history; the late Ottoman Empire; Turkey; Greater Syria; World War I in a global perspective; the United States and World War I; Woodrow Wilson; secondary social studies education

 “Oil over Armenians: The 1920s ‘Lausanne Shift’ in US Relations with the Middle East.”
 They All Made Peace – What is Peace?
 The 1923 Lausanne Treaty and the New Imperial Order, ed.
-Jonathan Conlin and Ozan Ozavci, London, 2023 (forthcoming).
+Jonathan Conlin and Ozan Ozavci, London, 2023.

 "Woodrow Wilson, the Ottomans, and World War I." Diplomatic History 42, No. 5 (Nov.
 2018): 886-910.